Attitudes and Cancer

+An important part of coping with a cancer diagnosis is recognizing emotions and feelings.
 Treatment that deals with our emotions and relationships (sometimes called psychosocial interventions) can help people with cancer feel more upbeat and have a better quality of life.
-But there isn’t good evidence to support the idea that these interventions can reduce the risk of cancer, keep cancer from coming back (prolong remission), or help the person with cancer live longer.
-Still, things like imagery, hypnosis, or relaxation can be used to help reduce the distress that often comes with a cancer diagnosis.
+But there’s no good evidence to support the idea that these interventions can reduce the risk of cancer, keep cancer from coming back, or help the person with cancer live longer.
+Still, things like group support, individual therapy, mindfulness, and relaxation techniques can be used to help reduce distress and cope with the emotions that come with a cancer diagnosis.

 Personality traits and cancer

 For many years there have been those who were convinced that people with certain personality types were more likely to get cancer.
 The common thought was that neurotic people and introverts were at the highest risk of cancer.
 Along with that, some believed that personality affected the outcome of cancer – the likelihood that a person with cancer might die.